 Wayfindr Sound Design

-I recently worked with the awesome guys at Wayfindr - creating sound assets required for the Standard, participating to the brand development and user testing, and helping to establish a sound strategy going forward (through the Wayfindr Alliance).
+Back in 2016 we worked with the awesome guys at Wayfindr - creating sound assets required for the Standard, participating to the brand development and user testing, and helping to establish a sound strategy going forward (through the Wayfindr Alliance).

-There is a lot more to come with this, so please stay tuned and I’d urge you to read up on what Wayfindr is all about.
+There is a lot more to come with this, so please stay tuned and we’d urge you to read up on what Wayfindr is all about.
 Wayfindr is a fantastic project that supports vision impaired people by creating an Open Standard for indoor navigation.
 The video below gives a nice and simple overview of Wayfindr.

 'Being Smart with Sound' Blog Article

-I wrote this article to highlight the importance of sound design within UX and UI - It was written for The Awwwards, who recognise the talent and effort of the best web designers, developers and agencies in the world.
+Henry wrote this article to highlight the importance of sound design within UX and UI - It was written for The Awwwards, who recognise the talent and effort of the best web designers, developers and agencies in the world.

 Please follow the link to the article: